Back to overview

 Welcome amenity manifest

 A small detail.
 The leather welcome amenity at Four Seasons originally included a pigskin-trimmed notebook.
 We swapped to a leather alternative 3 weeks out.
-The kind of thing that doesn't surface unless someone on the planning side is reading the inventory.
+"That line never surfaces from a checklist," says Emin Abdulalimov, who ran the program file at Birtour.
+"Someone on the planning side has to read the amenity inventory line by line.
+That is the level of reading a GCC brief needs."

 What we wouldn't recommend

 • Yacht charters above 40 pax for plated dinner.
 The galley constraint kills service quality past that headcount.
-We cap private-charter F&B at cold service or canapés for groups over 40.
+We cap private-charter F&B at cold service or canapés for groups over 40; what 50 Caspian yacht charters taught us covers the operating detail.

 • Friday gala timing.
 Even with Jumu'ah preserved on day 3, scheduling a Friday gala anywhere on the program window adds program-protocol friction we don't recommend taking on.